 - a.
 Pilot A crosses the finish line correctly.
 The point he crosses the line is his finish position and height. - b.
 Pilot B crosses to the right of the finish line, thermalled (see 4.5 below), then crossed the finish line again to land, but from the wrong direction.
-Pilot B has not completed his declared finish, but the finish point could be a fix selected at some point behind the finish line.
+Pilot B has not completed his declared finish, but the finish point could be a fix selected at some point behind the finish line if a finish fix is allowed.

-- 4.5 Virtual finish A fix may be selected post-flight from the FR data as an in-flight finish point.
-A virtual finish allows the pilot to: - a. use the same loss-of-height calculation for a distance flight in a pure glider as a motor glider that restarts its MoP (then the pure glider is not constrained to land in order to finish). - b. claim a finish fix that will minimize or eliminate a LoH correction. - c. attain a valid finish then, for safety or convenience, land elsewhere.
+4.5 Virtual finish A fix may be selected post-flight from the FR data as an in-flight finish point.
+A virtual finish allows the pilot to: use the same loss-of-height calculation for a distance flight in a pure glider as a motor glider that restarts its MoP, or claim a finish fix that will minimize or eliminate a LoH correction, or attain a valid finish then land elsewhere for safety or convenience.